Skip to main content

 The amount of property tax you pay will be determined by your state, county and city or municipality, as well as the value of your home.
 These taxes go to fund schools and public services.

 Usually, these taxes are assessed on an annual basis, but lenders often include 1/12 of the annual amount in your monthly mortgage payment so you pay some each month instead of having to pay one large sum each year.
-Your lender will hold the payments in escrow and make the property tax payment for you.
+Your lender may hold the payments in escrow and make the property tax payment for you.

 Insurance